tanzu-end-to-end/tap-workshop/workshop/content/exercises/02-Workload.md

 ![Accelerator to Git](images/push-to-git.png)

-For this demo, we'll use the command line instead of the Web UI to download the Spring Sensors application accelerator.
+For this demo, we'll use the Tanzu command line interface instead of the Web UI to download the Spring Sensors application accelerator.
+The Tanzu CLI is your one-stop shop for interacting with theq TAP platform.

 ```execute
 tanzu accelerator generate spring-sensors --server-url https://accelerator.{{ ingress_domain }}